 Also known as spousal support, alimony is not automatic.
 Instead, it is decided on a case–by–case basis.
 There are also different types of alimony that the court may order in your case:

-- Temporary alimony that is paid out during the divorce proceedings
+- Temporary alimony paid out during the divorce proceedings

-- Rehabilitative alimony that is intended to help one spouse become self-supporting
+- Rehabilitative alimony intended to help one spouse become self-supporting

 - Lump-sum alimony that is either paid all at once or in a set number of payments